Feds tracking down hacker who tried to poison Florida town's water supply

 A shocking case of computer hacking has been uncovered in Pinellas County, Florida.
 Federal investigators are trying to hunt down the person who tried to poison a public water supply — remotely.

-According to investigators monitoring the water plant in the Tampa Bay city of Oldsmar, they noticed breaches starting Friday morning.
+Investigators say a plant operator monitoring the water plant in the Tampa Bay city of Oldsmar noticed breaches starting Friday morning.

-The hacker or hackers was controlling the computer system's mouse — opening various functions on the screen and changing the sodium hydroxide in the water supply from about 100 parts per million to 11,100 parts per million.
+The hacker was controlling the computer system's mouse — opening various functions on the screen and changing the sodium hydroxide in the water supply from about 100 parts per million to more than 11,100 parts per million.

 "This is obviously a significant and potentially dangerous increase," Pinellas County Sheriff Bob Gualtieri said.
 "Sodium hydroxide, also known as lye, is the main ingredient in liquid drain cleaners."